-7) Umpires must jointly complete a "Match Report Form" and send it ot Jim briscoe within three days of the game.
+7) Umpires must jointly complete a "Match Report Form" and on Who's The Umpire.

 If the Captains fail to agree, then the umpire present must select a substitute.

-If the original Umpire officiates at both ends he will receive increased expenses which will be twice the match fee plus his travel expenses..
+15.6.
+If the original Umpire officiates at both ends he will receive increased expenses which will be twice match expenses.

-Umpires will receive "out of pocket" expenses as agreed by the NLE and NWACO.
+15.8.
+Umpires will receive match expenses as agreed by the NLE and NWACO.

-Failure to complete the form satisfactorily or send the form in within two days will result in a deduction of 2 points for the first offence, 4points for a second and 6 for subsequent offences
+Failure to complete the form satisfactorily or send the form in within two days will result in a deduction of 2 League points which will be suspended for the duration of the season for the first offence.

 16 - Scorers

 16.1.
 Clubs shall appoint their own scorers who should be of a level of competence for the game being played.

 16.2.
 Clubs without a scorer for a League or Cup match shall be liable to a points deduction of 3 points for the first offence and 5 points for any subsequent offences